You know, I'm wondering if I should try this again or just let it be.

 If he's needed in the nitty-gritty, he gets down there and does it.

-But he's got a whole staff of people, he does hire the best people that he can hire.
+He does hire the best people that he can hire.

 I just don't think he made the effort here.

-That's again not a criticism.
+That's, again, not a criticism.

-Cruz had it was very clear.
+Cruz was very clear.

 Once Cruz did not sweep the evangelical states, it was very clear Cruz was not going to get 1237.